hashicorp/terraform/website/docs/provisioners/local-exec.html.markdown

 * `environment` - (Optional) block of key value pairs representing the environment of the executed command. inherits the current process environment.

+* `system_environment` - (Optional) If true, the environment of the terraform process will be passed through to the executed command.
+Variables explicitly specified in `environment` will take precedence over any variables inherited from the system environment.

 ### Interpreter Examples

 ```hcl